At the Soundless Dawn

-At the Soundless Dawn is Red Sparowes' 2005 debut release.
+At the Soundless Dawn (2005) is the debut release for the American musical group Red Sparowes.
 It had a mixed reception upon release, enthusiastically welcomed by fans of the genre and of related bands such as Isis and Neurosis.
 Belgian record label Hypertension Records released it on double LP.

 The album includes no vocals, instead focusing on extended instrumentation evolving slowly, usually into a crescendo.
 This would make the album best described as post rock.
 Throughout the album, the motifs of urban decay and human extinction are expressed via samples, and the poetic nature of the song titles.